There are many beautiful places to visit in Colombia.

 Medellin is Colombia’s second city, nicknamed “the City of Eternal Spring” due to its temperate weather.
 It certainly is one of the best cities to visit in Colombia.
 It’s located in the country’s Coffee Region, making it the ideal base to explore the cute picturesque small towns like Guatape, Jardín and Salento.

 Medellin itself is a very modern and progressive city, full of bars, hotels, malls and top – particularly in the Poblado area.
 To give you an idea of how progressive Medellin is, it’s the only city in all Colombia (to date!) that has a working metro system.
 You should definitely take a ride on Medellin’s metro, particularly the cable car from Acevedo metro station to Arvi Park.
-It starts at 1,900 meters and rises all the way to 2,700 meters, so you can just imagine how stunning the views across the city and the valley beyond are!
+It starts at 1900 meters (6233.5 feet) and rises all the way to 2700 meters (8858 feet), so you can just imagine how stunning the views across the city and the valley beyond are!

 When it comes to food, Medellin has some top restaurants to check out.
 The main staple to try here is “Bandeja Paisa”.
 It is not only one of the most famous traditional Colombian foods but also particularly popular in Medellin, where it originates.
 It is a calorific platter which includes avocado, rice, beefsteak, fried plantains, fried pork crackling and a fried egg!

-PRACTICAL INFORMATION: Medellin is well connected to the rest of Colombia by bus and by plane.
-It’s airport is Jose Cordova International Airport.
+Medellin is well connected to the rest of Colombia by bus and by plane.
+Its airport is Jose Cordova International Airport.

 Guatapé and La Pedra del Peñol